rocktronica/OneFileCMS/readme.markdown

 The reason there isn't default support for multiple users is that all of their info will have to be stored together, more or less in plain text, at the top of onefilecms.php.
 Giving people different usernames and passwords then is sort of futile, since everyone who can log in can view onefilecms's source and config variables.
 (This answer kind of ignores MD5 hashes but is valid for most considerations.)

-### Is the JavaScript in the middle of the file really needed?
-When I remove it, everything seems to work fine.

-It isn't entirely necessary, but it does provide nice enhancements, like warning you if you try to leave without saving changes, and stuff like that.

 ## Change Log

+### 1.4.0

+- Substantial code reorganization & updates.

 ### 1.2.4 - 1.3.0

 - DO NOT USE THESE VERSIONS!
 - Mostly just a bunch of code modifications.
-- These versions have issues, primarily when on the home/root page your site, and attempting to [Upload File],  [New File], [New Folder], or when editing a file.
+- These versions have issues, primarily when on the home/root page your site.

 ### 1.2.3